DGK-Law-and-Cognition-Lab/.github/profile/README.md

 # DGK Law and Cognition

-Welcome to the **DGK Law and Cognition** GitHub organization at UCLA, managed by David G. Kamper.
+Welcome to the **DGK Law and Cognition** GitHub organization at UCLA and the Unviersity of Chicago Law School, managed by David G. Kamper.
 This organization integrates David's work in cognitive neuroscience, computational cognitive science, and legal scholarship to explore the cognitive underpinnings of legal decision-making across multiple domains of law, including intellectual property, constitutional law, and tort.

 ## About David G. Kamper

-David G. Kamper is a PhD student in cognitive neuroscience and computational cognitive science at the University of California, Los Angeles (UCLA), where he works in the [Reasoning Lab](https://reasoninglab.psych.ucla.edu/) advised by Keith Holyoak, Hongjing Lu, and Patricia Cheng.
-He collaborates with [Craig Fox](https://www.craigrfox.com/) and [Jaime Castrellon](https://www.castrellonlab.psych.ucla.edu/).
-David will also formally begin law school in Fall 2026 and is supported as an NSF GRFP Fellow.
+David G. Kamper is a PhD student in cognitive neuroscience and computational cognitive science at the University of California, Los Angeles (UCLA), where he works in the [Reasoning Lab](https://reasoninglab.psych.ucla.edu/) advised by Keith Holyoak, Hongjing Lu.
+He collaborates with [Jaime Castrellon](https://www.castrellonlab.psych.ucla.edu/), [Craig Fox](https://www.craigrfox.com/),, and [Idan Blank](https://www.psych.ucla.edu/faculty-page/iblank/).
+David is a David M. Rubenstein Scholar at UChicago Law and is supported as an NSF GRFP Fellow.

 ## Mission